codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-characters.md

 System.out.println();
 ```

+To compile and run this statement, press "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch06/Strings.java java -cp code/ch06/ Strings )
  This example uses a type cast to convert each integer (in the range) to the corresponding character.
 Try running the code and see what happens.